You are here

 Becker's Hospital Review

-Becker's "100 Great Community Hospitals" list includes hospitals with fewer than 550 beds that are dedicated to high quality care and service to the community.
+Becker's Hospital Review publishes an annual review of "100 Great Community Hospitals" that includes hospitals with fewer than 550 beds, with a dedicated to high quality care and service to the community.
 The editorial team selects these community hospitals based on ranking and awards from iVantage Health Analytics, Truven Health Analytics, HealthGrades and The Joint Commission—all rankings of quality and service.
 Becker's notes that hospitals do not pay and cannot pay to be included on the list.

 Cleverly + Associates